 Roxicet (acetaminophen / oxycodone) and Alcohol / Food Interactions

-There are 2 alcohol/food/lifestyle interactions with Roxicet (acetaminophen / oxycodone) which include:
+There is 1 alcohol/food/lifestyle interaction with Roxicet (acetaminophen / oxycodone):

 oxyCODONE ↔ food